Raphael40/Java-Course/04_advanced-fundamentals/04_testing-intro.md

 </details>

-I'm sure you're sick of testing.
-In the next section we're going to look at another data structure called HashMaps.
+This marks the end of the testing intro and advanced fundamentals section.
+In the next section we are going to start our first project.

 ---